k98kurz/autodox/readme.md

 - `dox_a_function(function: Callable, options: dict = None) -> str` produces docs for a function
 - `dox_a_class(cls: type, options: dict = None) -> str` produces docs for a class

-The valid options will for each will be described below.
+The valid options for each will be described below.
 Additionally, there is a system for setting up hooks that interact with the doc generation process to change the inputs or outputs, and that will be described below the options for the four `dox_a_{thing}` functions.